Hirlam/PlayGround/README.md

 The PlayGround wiki will automatically update the navigation bar on the left.
 In the Harmonie repo the navigation bar can be updated by editing `docs/pages.jl`

+# Exercise 5 (Comments)

+One of the benefits of using PRs for code contributions is that other users can give comments before the PR gets merged.

+1. Go to the [pull requests](https://github.com/Hirlam/PlayGround/pulls) of the Hirlam/PlayGround repository and open a PR of another participant.
+2. Leave a comment on the PR.
+See [here](https://www.markdownguide.org/cheat-sheet/) for markdown formatting.
+Note that you can leave a general commment in the PR or, by clicking "Files changed", leave comments for particular code changes.